pointfreeco/swift-snapshot-testing/README.md

 assertSnapshot(matching: vc, as: .recursiveDescription(on: .iPadMini(.portrait)))
 ```

+> Note: Device-agnostic snapshots must still be compared with a same simulator that has the same device gamut, scale, and OS to avoid discrepancies.

 Better yet, SnapshotTesting isn't limited to views and view controllers!
 There are [a number of available snapshot strategies](Documentation/Available-Snapshot-Strategies.md) to choose from.

 For example, you can snapshot test URL requests (_e.g._, those that your API client prepares).